matloff/fasteR/README.md

 men, at something like $60,000.
 At salaries around, say, $125,000, there seem to be more men than women.
 (Black curve higher than red curve.
-Remember, the curves are just smoothed histograms, so, if a curve is really high at, say 168.0, that means that 168.0 is very frequently-occurring value..)
+Remember, the curves are just smoothed histograms, so, if a curve is really high at, say 168.0, that means that 168.0 is a very frequently-occurring value.)

 > **Your Turn:**  Try plotting multiple such curves on the same graph, for other
 > data.